 Check out what our patients have to say about Dr. Gale:

 Your first visit to Dakota Foot & Ankle Clinic establishes a vital foundation for our relationship with you.
 During the first visit, we make sure to obtain important background information, like your medical history, and give you time to get to know your doctor.
-To understand what to expect for your first visit to our practice, please read through this page.
+To understand what to expect, please read through this page.
 You'll find all the practical information you need, such as a map and directions to our office, practice hours, payment policies and more.
 There's also background information about our committed staff and our first visit procedures.
-You can even save some time at your first visit by printing out and completing the patient forms in advance of your appointment.

 In order to view or print these forms you will need Adobe Acrobat Reader installed.
 Click here to download it.